dgerb/Picrogrid/RaspberryPi/Setup/README.md

 ~/Picrogrid/RaspberryPi/Setup/SetupRaspberryPi.sh

-To flash the bootloader, use the command:
+You are now done!
+You can now go into the example folders and run the setup scripts for that example.

+Optional: If you are not running example code, and you want to program the PicroBoard with the USB TTL FTDI cable, you will need to flash the bootloader to the Picroboard.
+To do this:

 ~/Picrogrid/RaspberryPi/Setup/SetupBootloader.sh

-You can now program the PicroBoard with the USB TTL FTDI cable.
-This Pi can also be used initialize future PicroBoards with HEX code.
+In general, this Pi is now configured initialize future PicroBoards with HEX code.